 OUR HISTORY, OUR FOUNDATION

-A dedicated team of individuals, students, businessmen and professionals attending the 1st West Africa Islamic Investment Forum, which was held between the 28th February and 1st March, 2011, in Kano, in the Federal Republic of Nigeria, under the auspices of the Green Oasis Associates Ltd and the Kano State Government, with the co-operation of the Islamic Chamber of Commerce and Industry and the Islamic Development Bank, Jeddah, the Dangote Group of Companies, Nigeria and the Ghana Islamic Chamber of Commerce and Industry, Tamale, Ghana, formulated a vision for the community based on many years of experience and as a consequence, the Africa Islamic Economic Foundation was formally incorporated in 2013 under the Companies Code 1963 of the Republic of Ghana (Act 179) as an independent not-for-profit organization, with its interim headquarters in Tamale, Northern Region, Republic of Ghana.
-The organization has developed and expanded organically since its creation encompassing other geographical areas and a broader number of projects.
+The resolutions of the 1st West Africa Islamic Investment Forum, which was held between the 28th February and 1st March, 2011, in Kano, in the Federal Republic of Nigeria, under the auspices of the Green Oasis Associates Ltd and the Kano State Government, with the co-operation of the Islamic Chamber of Commerce and Industry and the Islamic Development Bank, Jeddah, the Dangote Group of Companies, Nigeria, Al Furqan Foundation and the Ghana Islamic Chamber of Commerce and Industry, Tamale, Ghana, recommended the establishment of an independent development organisation in Africa whose core objective is to advocate the adoption of Islamic economics and finance as a solution to the growing socioeconomic challenges, such as perennial problems of poverty, persistent youth unemployment, excessive inequalities of income and wealth, high levels of inflation, large macroeconomic and budgetary imbalances, exorbitant debt-servicing burdens, inadequate and aging public utilities and infrastructure, skyrocketing energy prices, and growing food insecurity, which have all combined to undermine current development efforts of African Government.
+Consequently the Africa Islamic Economic Foundation was formally incorporated in 2013 under the Companies Code 1963 of the Republic of Ghana (Act 179) as an independent not-for-profit organization, with its interim headquarters in Tamale, Northern Region, Republic of Ghana.

 OUR GOAL AND OBJECTIVES